We're following all the rules… so why does it still feel off?

 The Missing Link in Pitcher Recovery: Fix the Pattern, Not Just the Pain

 Most programs treat symptoms.
-VeloRESET targets the root movement pattern causing elbow pain, shoulder stress, and sudden velo loss, so your pitcher finally heals the right way.
+VeloRESET targets the root movement pattern behind elbow pain, shoulder stress, and sudden velo loss — so your pitcher finally gets the reset their body is actually asking for.

 Your pitcher's arm is not the real problem.